yiwaki/sudoku_rust/README.md

 ## How to make Sudoku puzzle

-see sample data -> data/easy.csv
+see the sample data -> data/easy.csv